nicholaswinter/slave2al/Wk 5/readme.md

 Presenting, 'Hypnotic Sleep' I've now come to a completely speculative concept that will hopefully not be too ambitious.

-INPUT - Sleep
+- INPUT | Sleep

-PROCESS - Hypnosis
+- PROCESS | Hypnosis

-OUTPUT - Healthy, happy you.
+- OUTPUT | Healthy, happy you.

 Looking into different sound artists/ composers, I loved the work of: